Generate summary with AI

 How to Run .exe on PowerShell

-Whether you are aiming for simplicity, control, or flexibility, PowerShell has you covered with these three methods to running .exe files: Direct Execution, Invoke-Expression cmdlet, and Start-Process cmdlet.
+Whether you are aiming for simplicity, control, or flexibility, PowerShell has you covered with these three methods for running .exe files: Direct Execution, Invoke-Expression cmdlet, and Start-Process cmdlet.
 Direct execution is the simplest form, while start-process offers the most control.
-Invoke-expression sits in between but its dynamic command execution makes it a less popular choice when it comes to security concerns.
+Invoke-expression sits in between, but its dynamic command execution makes it a less popular choice when it comes to security concerns.

 Direct execution

-Running an .exe file through Direct Execution is the most straightforward method all about simplicity and speed, most similar to how executables are launched from the command prompt.
+Running an .exe file through Direct Execution is the most straightforward method.
+It’s all about simplicity and speed, most similar to how executables are launched from the command prompt.
 It’s great for when you just need to get things running quickly — no complex arguments or special output handling required.

 To run .exe on PowerShell with Direct Execution: